rtachi-lab/tRec/README.md

 # tRec (triggered recorder)
 "tRed" detects birdsongs and records them into audio files (WAV).
 This software has been developed for recording finches's songs that are placed in isolated recording chambers.
 To save computer storage, tRec records only singing periods by detecting sucessive sound elements (such as "pi pi pi pi ...").
-I developed this with Processing/Java programming language.
+Originally it has been developed with Processing/Java programming language.

 <img src="img1.png" width="243" height="268">